tecpet/api/README.md

 2. Get Shop Segments
 - token: Authentication Token from Login
+- segmentType: ENUM 'PET_SHOP', 'CLINIC', 'DAY_CARE', 'HOTEL'.

         api.getSegments(token).then(result => {console.log(result)});

 3. Load Timetable, days and hours open, including breaks, for each segment.
-- token: Authentication Token from Login
-- segmentType: ENUM 'PET_SHOP', 'CLINIC', 'DAY_CARE', 'HOTEL'.

         api.loadTimeTables(token,segmentType).then(result => {console.log(result)});

 4. Load Categories for each segment with the services that exist for each category
-- token: Authentication Token from Login
-- segmentType: ENUM 'PET_SHOP', 'CLINIC', 'DAY_CARE', 'HOTEL'.

         api.loadCategoriesWithServices(token,segmentType).then(result => {console.log(result)});

 5. Load Checklists for segments
-- token: Authentication Token from Login
-- segmentType: ENUM 'PET_SHOP', 'CLINIC', 'DAY_CARE', 'HOTEL'.

         api.loadChecklists(token,segmentType).then(result => {console.log(result)});